donutrj/heartbreaker/content/Core Rules/Player Characters.md

 ### Acrobatics (DEX)
 When jumping, climbing, balancing or performing a similar physical action, roll for this skill.
 ### Awareness (WIS)
 As an adventurer you must always be on your guard, or you won’t live long.
 You use your awareness skill to watch or listen for anyone sneaking around nearby (opposed roll, see sneaking below).

-The GM can also let Groups: If multiple player characters are in the same place, each of you makes a separate awareness roll.
-You cannot help (page 32) each other.
+Groups: If multiple player characters are in the same place, each of you makes a separate awareness roll.
+You cannot help each other.
 ### Bartering (CHA)
 When haggling over the price of something you are buying or selling, roll for bartering.
 If you succeed, the price goes down or up by 20%.
 ### Beast Lore (INT)